snap-stanford/snap/examples/cliques/ReadMe.txt

     Clique Percolation Method for detecting overlapping communities
 ========================================================================

-The example find overlapping dense groups of nodes in networks, based on the Clique Percolation Method (CPM).
+The example finds overlapping dense groups of nodes in networks, based on the Clique Percolation Method (CPM).
 For example, see http://cfinder.org/wiki/?n=Main.ImageWords